-Penal Code 19 PC is the California statute that specifies misdemeanor punishments.
-These are up to six (6) months in jail and/or up to $1,000 in fines.
+Penal Code 19 PC is the California statute that specifies the sentencing for misdemeanor offenses.
+The standard sentencing is up to six (6) months in jail and/or up to $1,000 in fines.
 Judges rarely order jail for first-time offenders.
 And most cases settle without a trial.

 - Petty theft (PC 484)